FalkorDB/GraphRAG-SDK-v2/README.md

 orchestrator.register_agent(attractions_agent)

 # Query the orchestrator.
-runner = orchestrator.ask("Create a two-day itinerary for a trip to Italy.
+runner = orchestrator.ask("Create a two-day itinerary for a trip to Rome.
 Please don't ask me any questions; just provide the best itinerary you can.") print(runner.output)
 ```